practicalli/clojure-web-services/repl-driven-development/integrant-repl/index.md

 ## Managing the classpath

 Run a REPL process including the `user` namespace on the classpath.
-Also include a rich termainal UI with `:repl/rebl` alias
+Also include a rich terminal UI with `:repl/rebl` alias

 ```bash
 clojure -M:env/develop:repl/rebl